yousef-isaifan/Portfolio-Site/README.md

-# Portfolio Homepage – Yousef Sami Isaifan
+# Portfolio Homepage – Yousef Isaifan

 Welcome to my responsive and accessible portfolio homepage!
 This project was built as part of a front-end development course to demonstrate strong skills in HTML, SCSS, BEM methodology, responsive layout design, and accessibility best practices.